 The three tiny Gili Islands, fringed by turquoise waters and coral reefs, are among the most popular tourist destinations in Indonesia, and certainly one of the best snorkeling area in Southeast Asia.
-The crystal-clear waters of these paradisiacal islands, where turtle-watching is the star attraction, are the guarantee of exceptional snorkeling experiences.
-Sandwiched between Gili Air and Gili Trawangan, Gili Meno (only 2 kilometers long) is the smallest and less developed island of the archipelago.
+The crystal-clear waters of these paradisiacal islands, where turtle-watching is the star attraction, practically guarantee exceptional snorkeling experiences.
+Sandwiched between Gili Air and Gili Trawangan, Gili Meno, only a mile long, is the smallest and less developed island of the archipelago.

-There are dozens of speedboat and ferry services to get to Gili Meno, mainly from Lombok (Bangsal) and Bali (via Gili Trawangan).
-Inter islands boats transferts are also available (from/to Gili Air, Gili Meno and Gili Trawangan).
-Contact the different companies for up-to-date information.
+There are dozens of speedboat and ferry services to get to Gili Meno.
+Most of them are from Lombok (Bangsal) and Bali (via Gili Trawangan).
+Inter-island boat transfers are also available, from/to Gili Air, Gili Meno and Gili Trawangan.
+Contact the various companies for up-to-date information.

-The spot to explore covers a 150 to 200 meters-wide area between the beach and the reef drop-off.
-At this point, when starting from the beach, you will cross a few dozen yards of sandy areas and seagrass (↕0.5-2m), then a sea bed covered with coral (↕2-3m) as far as the reef drop-off (↕+6m).
+The area to explore covers a 164 to 218 yards-wide area between the beach and the reef drop-off.
+At this point, when starting from the beach, you will cross a few dozen yards of sandy areas and seagrass (↕2-6ft/0.5-2m), then a sea bed covered with coral (↕6-10ft/2-3m) as far as the reef drop-off (↕+20ft/6m).

-The sea turtles are practically unmissable on this spot.
-Two species, the green sea turtle and the hawksbill sea turtle, are mostly observed in the coastal waters of the island, sometimes just 5 to 10 meters from the beach.
-They use to feed on the sea grass, but you can also meet them on the coral areas along the drop-off, especially at high tide.
+The sea turtles are hard to miss on this spot.
+Two species, the green sea turtle and the hawksbill sea turtle, are mostly seen in the coastal waters of the island, sometimes just 5 to 10 yards from the beach.
+They feed on the sea grass, but you can also meet them on the coral areas along the drop-off, especially at high tide.

 In Gili Meno, like on the two other Gili islands, the turtles have been long used to human presence and can be easily approached and observed.
-Avoid disturbing them, which come to the area to feed and rest: don’t chase after turtles, don’t touch them, and leave them enough room when they come up to the surface to breathe.
+Avoid disturbing them, as they come to the area to feed and rest: don’t chase after turtles, don’t touch them, and leave them enough room between you and the turtles when they come up to the surface to breathe.